camilopv19/CartService/README.md

 # ATENTION: This repo was used for different tasks

-### Carting / Task 1
+### Task 6

-Review and checkout first commits.
+New endpoint for achieving API gateway module requirements.

 ### Carting / Task 4 (Message broker Listener)